 Instructor-led classes held in-person at one or more of our 4 campuses.

 Do you also want to work in the healthcare field?
 Every medical office relies on administrative support staff to assist with daily organizational and client-based communication tasks to keep the office running smoothly and efficiently.
 A Medical Administrative Specialist is similar to a Medical Office Specialist, and is a trained administrative professional that plays a key role in medical offices, clinics, and hospitals.
-Much like a Medical Office Specialist diploma, Eastern College’s Medical Administrative Specialist program equips you with the skills you need in a modern medical office through courses such as Business Communication, Document Formatting, and Business Math.
+Much like a Medical Office Specialist diploma, Eastern College’s Medical Administrative Specialist program equips you with the skills you need in a modern medical office through courses such as Communication for Professionals, Document Formatting, and Business Math.
 In just 53 weeks, you’ll graduate confident and job-ready for an administrative position in any type of healthcare setting.

 Students enrolled in the program receive: